 Individuals of all ages who:

-More information is available on the Secretary of State's website.
+More information is available on the AD Waiver page.

 What is the Katie Beckett program?
 This program provides Medicaid eligibility to children who otherwise would be hospitalized because of their high level of health care needs.